Category: Emotional Maturity

 There’s a massive difference between attempting to manage stress through the distraction of stimulation and quelling it through mindfulness.
 Allow me to explain.

-It’s often the case that we’re advised to find some kind of distraction when experiencing chronic stress is it not?
+It’s often the case that we’re advised to find some kind of distraction when experiencing chronic stress, is it not?
 Whether this is going to see a good film, socialising with friends, or whatever.
 All very useful.
-However, it isn’t really a long term solution.
-It can help, yet all we’re in fact doing, is stimulating the mind in order to distract ourselves from our stressers.
-Stress management through learning mindfulness from meditation holds some very different qualities.
+However, it isn’t really a long-term solution.
+It can help, yet all we’re in fact doing is stimulating the mind in order to distract ourselves from our stressers.
+Stress management, through learning mindfulness from meditation, holds some very different qualities.

 Constant stimulation can never be the answer